LINKS

 http://www.qsl.net/k0kn/efj.html

-Urban Exploration Forums: Not a radio site, but here's a fascinating website about urban exploration, i.e. exploring the abandoned and crumbling industrial infrastructure of what was once a great country where people actually had good jobs, manufactured quality goods, lived in affordable, comfortable homes and where men looked like men and women looked like women (instead of a pile of tires in a warm-up suit)...oh...never mind, here's the link::
+URBAN EXPLORATION FORUMS: Not a radio site, but here's a fascinating website about breaking and entering, otherwise known as urban exploration, i.e. exploring the abandoned and crumbling industrial infrastructure of what was once a great country where people actually had good jobs, manufactured quality goods, lived in affordable, comfortable homes and where men looked like men and women looked like women (instead of a pile of tires in a warm-up suit)...oh...never mind, here's the link::

 http://www.uer.ca/forum_showcats.asp?fid=1